0Risotto/Salleha/docs/chapters/chapter1/chapter1.typ

 Cloud Hosting: We are using GitHub to store and manage the project online.
 It helps us work together, keep track of changes, and easily share the project with others.

+All the required resources including hardware, software tools, and hosting services are already available and accessible, ensuring smooth development and operation of the SALLEHA platform.

 Since all these technologies are part of what we have learned at university and practiced in various projects, we are fully capable of developing